OyaShipProtocol/smartcontract/CONTRIBUTING.md

-# Contributing to OyaShip Smart Contracts
+# Contributing to SendXpress Smart Contracts

 Thank you for your interest in contributing!